 - The racist roots of American policing: From slave patrols to traffic stops

-- Barbers require more training than a police officer.
+- Barbers require more training than police officers.
 (Source)

 Let’s Talk about White Privilege:

 What is white privilege?
-White privilege simply means that you have not struggled in your life, but your skin tone has not been a factor to your struggles.
+White privilege simply means that you have not struggled in your life, but your skin tone has not been a factor in your struggles.
 As white people, we do not have to fear for our lives when a cop pulls us over or approaches us.
 You still have white privilege if you grew up poor, suffer from medical issues or mental illnesses.
 This privilege exists due to historic and enduring racism.
 For example, Black people were slaves, once only considered 3/5 of a person and could not vote, segregation existed, police brutality, and obviously, racism.
-So as a white person, we have our struggles and hardships, but we are not oppressed and never have been.
+So as white people, we have our personal struggles and hardships, but we are not oppressed.
+We never have been.
 We have been benefiting from a systematically racist system since the country began.